athuldeemsoft/APIs/README.md

         *All fileds are not necessary, only the ones are required is enough.

 - Upload and Download XML files.
-    -  Upload XML for annotation.
+    -  Upload XML for annotation, POST: /Annotations/upload

           **Request**
             ```